 UTA wants to ensure all Clery crimes are included in its Report statistics, so members of the UTA community may still report a Clery crime, even if they would like to remain anonymous.
 (This is not the same as filing an official report with the UTAPD and this method of reporting should never be relied upon for assistance in an emergency).
 If a UTA community member has seen a crime on campus or has been the victim of a crime on campus and would like to report it anonymously, they should complete the online Silent Witness Form on UTAPD's webpage.
 The report will not record the submitter's email address.
 Reporting Clery crimes anonymously should not be confused with reporting crimes confidentially to the UTAPD.
-The UTAPD does not have a confidential crime reporting process.
 Police reports are public records under state law and UTAPD cannot withhold reports of crime.
 However, Texas law allows certain victims of sexual offenses to use a pseudonym in all public files and records concerning the offense, including police reports and records of judicial proceedings.